Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 Illustration from ‘an old manuscript’ showing Henry II being scourged in penance for his part in the death of Becket

-Lousy Becket
+Lousy Saints

 This goat hair underwear was swarming, inside and out, with minute fleas and lice, masses of them all over in large parches, so voraciously attacking his flesh that it was nothing short of a miracle that he was able to tolerate such punishment.’

-Becket was a former-sophisticated courtier, and so the assumption was that Becket sought this discomfort deliberately.
-He also concealed it under magnificent clothes.
-The monks duly cited the lice as evidence of the piety of the man who was willing to suffer for his religion.
-They even suggested that the daily agony of the lice was worse than the swift death at the hands of the Knights.
 Many other pious clerics were similarly lousy by choice.
-Society as a whole found uncleanliness of this magnitude disgusting and had the technology to avoid it.
-Becket himself had a manservant to look after his clothes and access to a bath, but limited his baths to once every 40 days by choice.
+Society as a whole found uncleanliness of this magnitude disgusting.
+They had the technology to avoid it too.
+Becket himself had a manservant to look after his clothes and access to a bath.
+But he limited his baths to once every 40 days by choice.
 The fact that it was a choice is why people admired such discipline on the part of people like Becket.
+Altogether very strange and disturbing to this modern reader.

 Bridge and Pilgrimage